Hampton, Richmond upon Thames

 The early village, surrounded by arable land, would have been centred on Thames Street and Church Street and the southern end of the High Street.
 There are records of a church on Thames Street, on present site of St Mary the Virgin, in 1342.
 By 1500 the population of Hampton and Hampton Wick was over 300, a figure that had doubled by 1600 and doubled again by 1700.

 In 1754 the actor David Garrick came to live at Hampton House, now Garrick Villa, and built an octagonal ‘temple to Shakespeare’ in the part of the garden beside the Thames.
-Shown in the photograph below right and marked with a pin on the map beneath, the tiny temple is open free of charge on Sunday afternoons from the first Sunday in April to the last in October.
-Garrick’s grade-I listed house, now converted to nine apartments, is strictly off limits to the public.
+Shown in the photograph below, the tiny temple is open free of charge on Sunday afternoons from the first Sunday in April to the last in October.
+Garrick’s grade‑I listed house, now converted to nine apartments, is strictly off limits to the public.

 The 1852 Metropolitan Water Act prohibited the London water companies from taking water from below the tidal reach of the river and the consequent building of a waterworks here (shown in the photograph above) was to change Hampton radically.